verrazzano/docs/content/en/docs/customize/dns.md

 When using an externally managed DNS domain, you are responsible for:

 * Configuring A records for Verrazzano ingress points (load balancers)
-* Configuring CNAME records for hostnames in the domain that point to the A records, as needed
+* Configuring CNAME records for host names in the domain that point to the A records, as needed

 The Verrazzano installer searches the DNS zone you provide for two specific A records.
 These are used to configure the cluster and should refer to external addresses of the load balancers provisioned by